tencentyun/intlcloud-documents/yehe_doc/存储/云硬盘/常见问题/快照相关问题_intl_en.md

 ### How are snapshots created?
 You can create a snapshot using the following methods:
 - Custom snapshot: you can manually create a snapshot to quickly save data of the cloud disk at a specified point in time.
 For more information, see [Creating Snapshots](https://intl.cloud.tencent.com/document/product/362/5755).
 - Scheduled snapshot: you can associate a scheduled snapshot policy with the cloud disk to periodically create and delete snapshots.
-For more information, see [Scheduled Snapshot](https://intl.cloud.tencent.com/document/product/362/35238).

 ### Is snapshot available in all availability zones?
 Yes.